2007 – Sirius Knotts & Thoughts

 - Nov 3 – Rev. Tony Breeden appears on The Wiley Drake Show to discuss Stephen Hawking’s new book and CreationLetter.com on CrusadeRadio.com.
 Listen to the podcast.

-- Dec 1 – Year of the Bible campaign announced at Operation: Wittenberg
+- Dec 1 – Year of Taking the Bible Seriously campaign announced at Operation: Wittenberg

 - Dec 20 – Creation Sunday website launched at http://creationsunday.wordpress.com to help promote Creation Sunday celebrations taking place on Feb 13, 2011.